izbor/delta_attributes/README.md

     It replaces it with

       UPDATE users
-      SET money = money + d
+      SET money = money + delta
       WHERE id = 1;

-    where d is difference between old value and new value of that field.
+    where delta is difference between old value and new value of that field.

-    This solves problem with simultaneous updating of same field by different threads without locking record.
+    This solves problem with simultaneous updating of same field by different threads without locking record (problem known as race condition http://en.wikipedia.org/wiki/Race_condition).

 ## Installation